 These examples illustrate the question types, but if you want to see the passages they refer to and understand them in context, you can read them them here, as well as try the remaining questions.

-Let's touch on some other approaches and strategies you need to know to excel on the ACT Reading.
+Now that you're familiar with the types of questions you'll see on the ACT Reading section, let's touch on some other approaches and strategies you need to know to excel on the ACT Reading.

 Tips and Strategies for the ACT Reading

 By knowing how the test works, you're already taking an informed approach to the ACT Reading and eliminating the chance of unexpected surprises on test day.
 You also want to plan your approach for reading the passages and balancing your time between reading and answering questions.
 Is it better to read the passage or the questions first?
 Should you read thoroughly or skim?
 You can learn more about the best approaches for ensuring your reading comprehension while making good time here.